momentohq/moderated-chat/react-native/ModeratedChat/README.md

 - or run the app on an emulator:
   - launch one of the device emulators as described in the instructions displayed after you start the Expo server

+## Polyfills

+React Native does not natively support the Base64 encoding and decoding functions `atob` and `btoa` or the `TextEncoder` and `TextDecoder` classes that are available in modern web browsers and used by the [Momento Web SDK](https://github.com/momentohq/client-sdk-javascript).
+This project uses the `polyfill.ts` file, imported at the beginning of `App.tsx`, to provide these functions.

 ## Android Notes

 If you are using an Android device or emulator, you may encounter problems receiving incoming chat messages caused by a known networking issue in Android development builds.
 To resolve the issue you can produce an [Expo Application Services](https://docs.expo.dev/eas/) build of the app and run it on your device or an emulator.